 When your little one is feeling under the weather with a fever, it’s essential to ensure they are comfortable and safe, especially at night.
-Dressing a baby with a fever at night can be tricky because you want to keep them warm without overheating.
+Dressing a baby with a fever at night can be tricky and challenging for parents because you want to keep them warm without overheating.
+It’s crucial to balance keeping your baby comfortable without causing them to overheat.
+Proper attire can help regulate your baby’s body temperature and promote better sleep.

 In this guide, we’ll provide you with step-by-step instructions and tips on how to dress your baby with a fever at night to promote their comfort and well-being.